10 best islands for a Malaysia holiday

 At the end of 2002, following a long dispute with Indonesia, the International Court of Justice ruled that the island of Sipadan was Malaysian.

-The country, and the state of Sabah which it is part of, have reason to be relieved.
-Sipadan is often rated as the world's best dive site, with a location in the centre of the planet's most bio-diverse marine habitat.
+The country, and the state of Sabah of which it is part, had reason to be relieved.
+Sipadan is considered one the world's best dive sites, with a location in the center of the planet's most biodiverse marine habitat.

-In order to protect the fragile ecosystem of this Malaysia holiday destination, in 2004 the government ordered all of the dive resorts off the island, banned night dives and set a limit of 120 divers per day.
+To protect the fragile ecosystem of this Malaysia holiday destination, in 2004 the government ordered all of the dive resorts off the island, banned night dives and set a limit of 120 divers per day.

 The move worked, as the surrounding waters continue to teem with life.

-It's home to 3,000 species of fish, hundreds of species of coral, an abundance of rays and sharks and large populations of green and hawksbill turtles --- so much so there is a famous turtle tomb, an underwater labyrinth that has drowned many of the unfortunate sea creatures.
+It's home to 3,000 species of fish, hundreds of species of coral, an abundance of rays and sharks and large populations of green and hawksbill turtles.

-Getting there: It's a 55-minute flight from Kota Kinbalu to the town of Tawau, an hour's drive to the even smaller township of Semporna, and then a 40-minute speedboat ride.
+Getting there: It's a 55-minute flight from Kota Kinabalu to the town of Tawau, an hour's drive to the even smaller township of Semporna, and then a 40-minute speedboat ride.

-If you get tired of white beaches, Redang has plenty of wildlife, including monkeys, deer and monitor lizards.
+If you get tired of white beaches, Redang also has plenty of wildlife, including monkeys, deer and monitor lizards.

-The Redang archipelago actually consists of nine islands, namely Lima, Paku Besar, Paku Kecil, Kerengga Besar, Kerengga Kecil, Ekor Tebu, Ling, Pinang and Redang itself.

-Together, they form a marine park situated 45 kilometers off the east Peninsular Malaysia state of Terengganu.
+The Redang archipelago actually consists of nine islands.
+Together, they form a marine park situated 45 kilometers (28 miles) off the east Peninsular Malaysia state of Terengganu.

 Unlike its close cousins, the backpacker-filled Perhentian islands to the north, Redang is very much an upmarket destination, with mostly resort accommodation on offer.

-Accordingly, the island also has its own airport, served by Berjaya Air, which since 2004 has flown daily to Kuala Lumpur's Subang Airport and Singapore's Changi.
+Accordingly, the island also has its own airport, served by Berjaya Air, which since 2004 has flown daily to Kuala Lumpur's Subang Airport (Sultan Abdul Aziz Shah Airport is the formal name) and Singapore's Changi.

 With excellently preserved coral, the main attractions of Redang are snorkeling, diving and the crystal clear waters.

-Note: Editor's note: This article was first published in 2012 and last updated in October 2019.